 This morning you’ll be taking in Coín’s beautiful countryside once again.
 Today you’ll be in the saddle for four-hours and will head east towards the Guadalhorce Valley to an area called ‘la Carreta’.
 You’ll initially be riding over a plateau dotted in Spanish country residences, and will enjoy long trots and changing vistas before descending towards Rio Pereila and following lower tracks to return back to Coin.

 Today is the last day in the saddle (boo hoo!) but rest assured you’ll be ending with a BANG!
 Your tight-knit globetrotting group will be crossing the Pereila and Rio Grande rivers, riding past small holdings, orchards plump with citrus, avocados, pecan nuts and olive trees.
 The honey-comb, farmland is great for long, loping canters before you start climbing to reveal exceptional views, before crossing the Rio Grande towards home.
 After lunch at home, you’ll be taken to a local equestrian family where you’ll be offered a private presentation of Spanish horsemanship with beautiful highly trained Spanish stallions.
 Be prepared to see some magnificent horses, trained in a quiet manner to a very high standard.
 The family lives and breathes horses and have earned great respect nationwide and even across the borders.
-Farewell dinner in the evening.
+This evening you’ll enjoy a farewell fiesta complete with Flamenco dancing – a brilliant way to end your wonderful week!

 After breakfast you’ll be transferred back to Málaga airport.